 Smith & Wesson gets further into security

-SPRINGFIELD, Mass.—After entering the residential security market last year through a licensing agreement with Nationwide Digital Monitoring, Smith & Wesson got more firmly into the commercial security market this week with the acquisition of Universal Safety Response, a systems integrator and manufacturer of perimeter protection solutions.
+SPRINGFIELD, Mass.—After entering the residential security market last year through a licensing agreement with Nationwide Digital Monitoring, Smith & Wesson got more firmly into the commercial security market in July with the acquisition of Universal Safety Response, a systems integrator and manufacturer of perimeter protection solutions.
 S&W paid up to 9.7 million shares and up to $26.2 million in cash for USR, depending on some performance measures.